Sachaa-Thanasius/defer-imports/README.rst

 The ``defer_imports_until_used`` context manager is what causes the proxies to be returned by the import statements: it temporarily replaces ``builtins.__import__`` with a version that will give back proxies that store the arguments needed to execute the *actual* import at a later time.

 Those proxies don't use those stored ``__import__`` arguments themselves, though; the aforementioned special keys are what use the proxy's stored arguments to trigger the late import.
 These keys are aware of the namespace, the *dictionary*, they live in, are aware of the proxy they are the key for, and have overriden their ``__eq__`` and ``__hash__`` methods so that they know when they've been queried.
-In a sense, they're almost like descriptors, but instead of "owning the dot", they're "owning the brackets".
-Once they've been matched (i.e. someone uses the name of the import), they can use the proxy's stored ``__import__`` arguments to execute the late import and *replace themselves* in the local namespace.
+In a sense, they're like descriptors, but instead of "owning the dot", they're "owning the brackets".
+Once such a key has been matched (i.e. someone uses the name of the import), it can use its corresponding proxy's stored arguments to execute the late import and *replace itself and the proxy* in the local namespace.
 That way, as soon as the name of the deferred import is referenced, all a user sees in the local namespace is a normal string key and the result of the resolved import.

-The final step is actually assigning these special proxies to the special keys.
-After all, Python name binding semantics only allow regular strings to be used as variable names/namespace keys; how can this be bypassed?
-Well, this is where a little bit of instrumentation comes into play.
-When a user calls ``deferred.install_deferred_import_hook()`` to set up the ``deferred`` machinery (see "Setup" above), what they are actually doing is installing an import hook that will modify the code of any given Python file that users the ``defer_imports_until_use`` context manager.
-It adds a few lines of code such that the return values of imports within the context manager are reassigned to special keys in the local namespace, accessed and modified via ``locals()``.
-With this method, we can avoid using frame hacks to modify the locals and even avoid changing the contract of ``builtins.__import__``, which specifically says it does not modify the global or local namespaces that are passed into it.
+The missing intermediate step is making sure these special proxies are stored with these special keys in the namespace.
+After all, Python name binding semantics only allow regular strings to be used as variable names/namespace keys; how can this be bypassed? ``deferred``'s answer is a little compile-time instrumentation.
+When a user calls ``deferred.install_deferred_import_hook()`` to set up the library machinery (see "Setup" above), what they are actually doing is installing an import hook that will modify the code of any given Python file that uses the ``defer_imports_until_use`` context manager.
+Using AST transformation, it adds a few lines of code around imports within that context manager to reassign the returned proxies to special keys in the local namespace (via ``locals()``).

+With this methodology, we can avoid using implementation-specific hacks like frame manipulation to modify the locals.
+We can even avoid changing the contract of ``builtins.__import__``, which specifically says it does not modify the global or local namespaces that are passed into it.
+We may modify and replace members of it, but at no point do we change its size while within ``__import__`` by removing or adding anything.

 Benchmarks
 ==========

-There are two ways of measuring activation and/or import time currently:
+A bit rough, but there are currently two ways of measuring activation and/or import time:

 -   ``python -m benchmark.bench_samples`` (run with ``--help`` to see more information)

-    -   To prevent bytecode caching from impacting the benchmark, run with `python -B <https://docs.python.org/3/using/cmdline.html#cmdoption-B>`_, which will set ``sys.dont_write_bytecode`` to ``True``.
+    -   To prevent bytecode caching from impacting the benchmark, run with `python -B <https://docs.python.org/3/using/cmdline.html#cmdoption-B>`_, which will set ``sys.dont_write_bytecode`` to ``True`` and cause the benchmark script to purge all existing ``__pycache__`` folders in the project directory.
-    -   PyPy is excluded since it takes time to ramp up.
+    -   PyPy is excluded from the benchmark since it takes time to ramp up.
-    -   The cost of registering ``deferred``'s import hook is excluded since that is a one-time startup cost that will hopefully be reduced in time.
+    -   The cost of registering ``deferred``'s import hook is ignored since that is a one-time startup cost that will hopefully be reduced in time.
+    -   An sample run:

-    -   Results after one run: (Run once with ``__pycache__`` folders removed and ``sys.dont_write_bytecode=True``):
+        (Run once with ``__pycache__`` folders removed and ``sys.dont_write_bytecode=True``):

         ==============  =======  ==========  ===================
         Implementation  Version  Benchmark   Time